redpanda-data/connect/docs/outputs/README.md

   url: ""
 ```

 Sends messages to an SQS queue.
+Metadata values are sent along with the payload
+as attributes with the data type String.
+If the number of metadata values in a
+message exceeds the message attribute limit (10) then the top ten keys ordered
+alphabetically will be selected.

 ### Credentials